 We invite you to join us as we partner with the Sailors of USS Milwaukee and the U.S. Navy on this exciting voyage.
 This website exists as a conduit for information, news and events, opportunities to get involved with and learn more about the ship.
-Visit our facebook account at "PCU Milwaukee - LCS 5".
+Be Sure To Visit Our Facebook Page, At "PCU Milwaukee - LCS 5".
 If you have any questions or would like to know more about how you can be part of our efforts, please contact us directly.

 Vice Admiral Dirk J. Debbink, USNR (retired), Chairman of the Commission Committee